Teradata/product-help/IMC/Vantage-Unit-Consumption/Vantage-Unit-Consumption.md

 - Measure system performance or consumption
 - Don't return a result due to a system error or failure

-Select **Consumption Dashboard** to see more detail about CPU and storage used.
+Select **Consumption Dashboard** for more detail, including consumption by department.

 #### Setting a monthly consumption threshold alert